Cadmium Ingot Price Trend and Forecast

 Historically, several events have caused significant fluctuations in Cadmium Ingot prices

-• US-China Trade Tensions and Inventory Fluctuations (2018–2022): Tariff escalations and periodic stockpiling by producers caused sharp, short-term swings disconnected from underlying demand.
+• US-China Trade Tensions and Inventory Fluctuations (2018–2022): Tariff escalations and periodic stockpiling by producers caused sharp, short-term price swings disconnected from underlying demand.

 • Mine Closures and Supply Disruptions (2015–2016): Temporary shutdowns at major zinc mines, such as Century and Lisheen, tightened cadmium supply, creating upward price pressure.